 Recent public consultation and engagement has revealed that Australians expect the ABS to keep their information secure and to use their data for the benefit of them, their community and Australia.

 There is also an expectation that the ABS should retain and use the information collected in the Census for as long as there is a benefit for the community to do so.
 Consistent with the Australian Privacy Principles, the information should be destroyed once this need no longer exists.

-Who did the ABS consult when making the decision to retain names and addresses in the Census?The ABS has undertaken consultation processes and testing in preparation for the 2016 Census that has indicated that there will be a continuing high level of public support for the Census and trust in the ABS to manage their information both securely and confidentially.
+Who did the ABS consult when making the decision to retain names and addresses in the Census?The ABS has undertaken consultation processes and public sentiment testing in the lead up to and following the 2016 Census that has indicated that there is a continuing high level of public support for the Census and trust in the ABS to manage their information both securely and confidentially.

 The ABS invited public comment on the proposal to retain names and addresses from the 2016 Census by issuing a media release and accompanying statement of intent on November 11, 2015.
 Direct consultation was undertaken with each State and Territory Privacy Commissioner and the Australian Information Commissioner.
 The ABS also engaged a private research company to undertake sessions with members of the public across a range of demographics and locations to understand their opinions on this issue.

 Consistent with best practice, the ABS conducted a Privacy Impact Assessment to assess the potential risks the retention of names and addresses from responses to the 2016 Census might have to the privacy of individuals, and to assess the ABS’ proposed approach to managing, minimising or eliminating those risks.
 The Privacy Impact Assessment was undertaken in accordance with the framework for Privacy Impact Assessments set out in the Office of the Australian Information Commissioner’s Guide to undertaking Privacy Impact Assessments.